matijapretnar/eff/README.markdown

 This is the easiest way to install Eff.
 Follow these steps:

-1. Install the [OPAM package mangager](http://opam.ocamlpro.com) if you do not have it yet.
+1. Install the [OPAM package manager](http://opam.ocamlpro.com) if you do not have it yet.

-2. Make sure you have teh correct OCaml compiler activated.
+2. Make sure you have the correct OCaml compiler activated.
 Since Eff compiles with all recent version of OCaml you probably need not worry about this step.

 3. Run